 To meet legislated requirements, directors need to take two courses early in their service, then one course per subsequent term of office.
 We refer to that as “initial” professional development and “continuing” professional development.

-Beginning with the 2022 calendar year, each school director must take two courses, the introduction plus an elective, during their current term of office.
-Newly elected or appointed directors must meet the requirement within two years of taking office.
-The two courses are:
+Beginning with the 2022 calendar year, each school director must take any two of WSSDA’s educational equity courses.
+Newly elected or appointed directors must meet the initial professional development requirement within two years of taking office.

-In subsequent terms of office after completing the initial requirement, directors will need to take one elective course per term.
+In subsequent terms of office after completing the initial professional development requirement, directors will need to take one elective course per term.

 The variety of courses and topics will grow as WSSDA is continually developing curriculum.
+The courses are offered in-person and virtually.
+To see what’s available at any given time, visit the calendar at wssda.org/trainings.
 At present, WSSDA has developed: